clenox/opentpl-module-python/README.md

   This is how you register a KasaSmart account for the first time to get access to it.
 This only needs to be done once.

   KasaSmart_password is the password associated with the uuid.
-These credentials are securely stored and used only when needed (for access key rotation) which is performed        automatically.
+These credentials are securely stored and used only when needed (for access key rotation, which is performed        automatically).

   body = {"command": "create_account", "password": "KasaSmart_password"}